 Odor Mitigation (Epilimnetic)

-Stormwater retention basins can emit a variety of noxious odors.
-Most odors are associated with blue-green algae blooms generated within the pond except when source water is high in organic matter.
+Any open reservoir can emit a variety of noxious odors.
+These odors can be associated with cyanobacteria (blue-green algae) blooms generated within the pond and/or in cases like water reuse, incoming water contains high organic matter.

 When blue-green algae die they either remain on the surface, along shores, and/or sink to the bottom.
 Those remaining on the surface create a foamy scum that produces truly eye-watering noxious odors.
 This surface scum should not be confused with filamentous algae that can form thick mats, particularly in small ponds, but do not create extraordinary odors.

-Since retention basins are prone to sudden, high inflow of nutrients during storm events, having good circulation in place helps process the incoming nutrients and avoids possible other odor causing issues such as H2S production in anoxic conditions.
+Since reuse open reservoirs consistently receive higher than normal inflow of nutrients, having good circulation in place helps process the incoming nutrients and avoids possible other odor causing issues such as H2S production in anoxic conditions.

 Please explore "Related Equipment" to find out which machines can help!